XiongCynthia/SensorFaultDetection/README.md

 ### Brief Overview of Methods

+To give more information to our predictive models, each value has been attached its preceding values from within a "window" of set length.
+That is, given a window of length $n$, each value $y$ at time $t$ is associated with $y_{t-1}, y_{t-2}, …, y_{t-n}$.
+This form of new feature data is used as inputs from which our models derive insights.

 We use machine learning clustering algorithms to predict anomalous data, specifically isolation forest, k-means clustering, and density-based spatial clustering of applications with noise (DBSCAN).
 These models are fed the new feature data, then have the smallest cluster of values be labelled as anomalous.
 In an altered version of this approach, values are labelled as anomalous if the cluster they are in is smaller than a set threshold.

 We then try a different procedure: we add an intermediary step in the pipeline where we fit another model on the data, with the previous values as the input data $X$ and the current values as the targets $y$.
 Then, we use the model's predictions of all the feature data along with their associated actual values to predict anomalous data.
 We use a statistical time series model, the autoregressive moving-average (ARMA) model (where the targets are the endogenous values and the input data the exogenous values); machine learning regressors, using random forest, gradient boosting, and k-nearest neighbors algorithms; and deep learning models, which are a simple recurrent neural network (RNN), a long short-term memory (LSTM) network, and a gated recurrent unit (GRU) network.